Reviews

 With performance comes power consumption.
 We are all interested in the power consumption and heat dissipation of laptops.
 Let’s take a look at what the ThinkPad X1 Yoga Gen 6 has to offer

-At the AIDA64 test, in the “average performance” power mode, the desktop mode can emit up to 25W @ 3.8GHz.
-However, the tablet mode will emit up to 13W @ 2.97GHz.
-In the “best performance” power mode, the desktop mode can release 27W @ 4.09GHz while the tablet mode can release up to 22W, 3.68GHz.
+At the AIDA64 test, in the “average performance” power mode, the desktop mode can emit up to 25W at 3.8GHz.
+However, the tablet mode will emit up to 13W at 2.97GHz.
+In the “best performance” power mode, the desktop mode can release 27W at 4.09GHz, while the tablet mode can release up to 22W at 3.68GHz.

-I turned on WiFi and adjusted the brightness of the screen to 50%.
-Using PCMARK8 office scenario for the battery life test.
+I turned on the WiFi and adjusted the screen brightness to 50%.
+I used the PCMARK8 office scenario for the battery life test.

 CPU Temperature